 Phase Title Description

 02 Fabrication/Storage Curtain and blinds fabrication is cost to this phase.
 In addition, all furniture (kits) are bought and stored in a warehouse for delivery.
 All electronics, lamps, shades and kitchenette appliances are purchased and stored for delivery at the appropriate time.
-This phase has the greatest dollar value assigned.

 03 Delivery Delivery includes transportation, on-site storage and any temporary equipment to move furniture at the job site.